-From Police Academy to Patrol
+From Law Enforcement Education to Patrol

 To become a police officer, you’ll be required to take a law enforcement training program at a police academy.
 Coursework normally includes:

 - Criminal law

 - Community policing